 Mental Health Australia aims to promote mentally healthy communities, educate Australians on mental health issues, influence mental health reform so that government policies address all contemporary mental health issues, conduct research on mental health issues, and carry out regular consultation to represent the best interests of our members, partners and the community.
 These endeavours in education and policy reform are matched by our commitment to researching more innovative approaches to the provision of mental health care.
 In addition, Mental Health Australia continues to focus on the human rights of people with a mental illness.

-Mental health issues affect one in every five Australians.
-We cannot afford to be complacent in our efforts to achieve changes to our mental health care system when we consider the impact of mental health on our community.
+One in five Australians are affected by mental illness annually.
+We cannot afford to be complacent in our efforts to achieve changes to our mental health care system when we consider the impact of mental ill-health on our community.

 Code of Conduct